The integration of variable generation and storage into electricity capacity markets: Example

-The EFC $\efc{i}{\R}$ of any storage unit~$i$, relative to (the supply-demand balance process defined by) any set of resources~$\R$ to which it is being added, is calculated as described in Section~\ref{sec:determ-equiv-firm}.
-In all cases storage is optimally scheduled for the minimisation of EEU as described in that section and on the assumption that all storage may be completely recharged overnight, but not at other times.
-Recall that, from the algorithm described in Section~\ref{sec:determ-equiv-firm}, the optimal scheduling of storage at any time~$t$ depends only on the shortfall process at time~$t$ and the charge states of the stores at time~$t$.
-This scheduling may therefore be done separately for each simulation of the shortfall or background process to which the storage is being added.
-The EEU resulting from any configuration of resources in the capacity auction is thus estimated by the average remaining energy unserved calculated separately using the above algorithm for each of the 100 simulations of the initial background process.
+The EFC $\efc{i}{\R}$ of any storage unit~$i$, relative to any set of resources~$\R$ to which it is being added, is calculated as in Section~\ref{sec:equiv-firm-capac}.
+In all cases storage is optimally scheduled for the minimisation of EEU as described in that section on the assumption that all storage may be completely recharged overnight, but not at other times.